• About

 • Facebook

-This dairy free green bean casserole recipe comes together with 9 simple ingredients, in about 30 minutes.
-The ultimate vegan version of a classic holiday side dish!
+This dairy free green bean casserole recipe comes together with simple ingredients in about 30 minutes.
+Crisp-tender green beans, homemade dairy free cream of mushroom soup, and a crispy onion topping make this the ultimate vegan version of a traditional holiday side dish!

 What was your favorite Thanksgiving side dish growing up?
-Mine was stuffing!
-Today though, it's this loaded green bean casserole!
+Mine was vegan stuffing or vegan mac and cheese!
+Today though, it's this delicious, loaded, healthy green bean casserole!

-It comes together with cracked green beans, sliced mushrooms, a savory sauce, and crispy fried onion.
+It comes together with creamy green beans, fresh mushrooms, a homemade creamy sauce, and crispy fried onions.

 Why you'll love this recipe

-• Allergy friendly: Since I'm lactose intolerant and food allergies and dietary restrictions are abundant in my family, I created this green bean casserole without milk to please everyone at the dinner table.
+• Allergy friendly: Since I'm lactose intolerant, have food allergies, and dietary restrictions are abundant in my family, I created this green bean casserole without milk to please everyone at the dinner table.

 • Simple to make: Remove the stress from holiday cooking!
 This string bean casserole is quick and easy to make.